 For that reason, when women ask me, “Should I do Kegels during pregnancy?”
 My answer is always, “Yes, you should do them, but make sure you do them with the modification that I recommend for pregnant women specifically.”
 I want to see more women feeling strong and confident for birth and ready to take on life’s challenges armed with the information they need to do so.

 Birth is a natural process, but you still need to get your body prepared for it, and Kegels are helpful for getting your pelvic floor as prepared as possible for the big day!
 My Birth Like A Boss Challenge takes the principle of specificity and applies it to pregnancy fitness.

-You will learn how to do Kegels, combine them with exercise that trains your body for birth, and mimics the most effective birth positions.
+You will learn how to do Kegels and combine them with exercise that trains your body for birth and mimics the most effective birth positions.
 And you will incorporate functional fitness that prepares you for all the lifting, pushing, pulling, rotating, and squatting you will do in motherhood.